 YQCA - Youth for the Quality Care of Animals training is required for all meat animal species exhibitors.
-This includes: (beef, sheep, swine, goat, dairy goat, poultry and rabbit).
-Training must be completed by June 15 for showing at county, state or AkSarBen shows.
-YQCA training is now available as an online course at: yqca.learngrow.io.
-In person trainings are still available and can be utilized.
+This includes: (beef, sheep, swine, goat, dairy goat, dairy cattle, poultry and rabbit).
+Training must be completed by June 14 for showing at county, state or AkSarBen shows.
+YQCA training is now available as an online course at: https://yqcaprogram.org.
+In person trainings may be available and can be utilized.
+Check with the office for class schedules.
 Online registration and fee payment are required and a completion certificate must be turned into the office.